 - Search Engine OptimiOptimisation

-So basically, content analysis is a methodical analysis for summarising any type of content by considering these above mentioned aspects.
-It enables objective evaluation of the content where other methods fail to provide.
-The analyses are in written word as in it is a quantitative method but the answers of the analyses are numbers and percentages.
+So basically, content analysis is a systematic analysis for summarising any type of content by considering these above-mentioned aspects.
+It enables objective evaluation of the content that other methods fail to provide.
+The analyses are in the written word, as in it is a quantitative method, but the answers of the analyses are numbers and percentages.

 Although such analyses seem simple and raw, they serve two purposes: